 - 1. Press the Mode key until the Config indicator lights. - 2.
-Press the right arrow until CO2 Rly XXX is displayed in the message center. - 3.
+Press right arrow until CO2 RLY XXX is displayed in message center. - 3.
 Press up/down arrow to toggle the setting ON/OFF. - 4.
 Press Enter to save the setting. - 5.
 Press the Mode key to return to Run Mode or right/left to go to next/previous parameter.

-Set New Zero Number for T/C CO2 Sensors
+Set Zero #, Span # for T/C CO2 Sensors